-Department of Software Engineering, Charles University in Prague, Czech Republic irena.mlynkova@mff.cuni.cz
+Charles University Faculty of Mathematics and Physics Department of Software Engineering Malostranske nam.
+25 118 00 Prague 1, Czech Republic Email: irena.mlynkova@mff.cuni.cz

-Abstract

-In this paper we focus on the problem of automatic inferring an XML schema for a given sample set of XML documents.
+Abstract.
+The XML has undoubtedly become a standard for data representation and manipulation.
+But most of XML documents are still created without the respective description of their structure, i.e. an XML schema.
+Hence, in this paper we focus on the problem of automatic inferring of an XML schema for a given sample set of XML documents.
 We provide an overview and analysis of existing approaches and compare their key advantages.
 We conclude the text with a discussion of open issues and problems to be solved as well as their possible solutions.